This may be one of the craziest words you hear in the Bible Study realm…

 God’s Word softens our hearts to make it moldable for God to change it into a heart that is more like His.
 How did the passage you studied soften and mold your heart?

 How does this passage encourage you to serve God and others with your hands?

 God’s Word guides us as the Body of Christ in how to serve God and others.
 How did the passage you studied encourage you to serve God and others?

 There you have it!
 That is the most concise I can make the explanation of Biblical Hermeneutics and the Inductive Bible Study Method.
 That wasn’t so bad, was it??!!

 We hope you learned something new or were reminded of the simplicity of this method.
-Either way, we pray you continue to dig into God’s Word every day with this set of tools.
+Either way, we pray you continue to dig into God’s Word every day with this tried and true method of Bible Study!

 Please don’t hesitate to reach out if you have any questions!